brash99/JAMLIB/fortran/README.md

 In this directory you will find two fortran scripts:

    - JAMLIB.f: contains FUNCTION get_xF which returns
-     	       x times the PDF or FF distribution as well as the interpolation routine
+     	       x times the PDF or FF distribution, as well as the interpolation routine
    - example.f: contains an example on how to use JAMLIB.f

 ## Comments

-- The tables are located inside the JAM libraries (JAM15,JAM16,etc.)
+- The tables are located inside the JAM libraries (JAM15, JAM16, etc.)
 - To run example:
   - $gfortran -o example example.f JAMLIB.f
   - $./example